navikt/kafka-sandbox/README.md

 messages coming after the poison `null` message in the batch entirely !
 See if you can spot the end result by navigating to [https://localhost:8080/measurements.html](https://localhost:8080/measurements.html).
 You should only see the messages produced in step 2.
+(The producer PID which is printed to the console is part of the sensor-id for the measurement events, which allows you to correlate.)

 After giving up, the error handler logs an error and a list of discarded messages.
 But this error handler also allows us to configure a